thekoushikdurgas/appointmentbackend/docs/api/ai_chat.md

 - `401 Unauthorized`: Authentication required
 - `403 Forbidden`: User does not own this chat
 - `404 Not Found`: Chat not found
+- `500 Internal Server Error`: An error occurred while processing the request

 **Notes:**